-- Develop a model of the Project operations with and without the Project diversion and refine (as needed) the analysis of hydrology presented in the PAD Section 3.3, Water Use and Hydrology. - Perform a hydrologic alteration analysis of flows with and without Project diversions.
+- Develop a model of the Project operations with and without the Project diversion and refine (as needed) the analysis of hydrology presented in the PAD Section 3.3, Water Use and Hydrology. - Perform a hydrologic alteration analysis of flows related to Project diversions.